saifalfalah/react-handbook/content/es-modules/index.md

 const package = require('module-name')
 ```

-A module is a JavaScript file that **exports** one or more value (objects, functions or variables), using the `export` keyword.
+A module is a JavaScript file that **exports** one or more values (objects, functions or variables), using the `export` keyword.
 For example, this module exports a function that returns a string uppercase:

 > uppercase.js